The Shiba Inu is a beautiful Spitz dog. You will get many compliments and turn many heads, while walking next to a Shiba.

-He is capable of great feats of agility but if untrained, he will use it to destroy and cause great havoc in the household.
+A Shiba Inu is capable of great feats of agility.
+However, if left untrained, he will use his powers to destroy and cause great havoc in the household.

-If not properly supervised, a Shiba will pull down items from counters and shred them to pieces.
+If not properly supervised, Sephy will pull down items from counters, and shred them to pieces.
 He may even eat some of those pieces.
-Once, I left Sephy unsupervised for about 10 minutes and in that time he pulled down a phone headset, dismantled it into little pieces, and arranged them in a strategic pattern all over the floor.
+Once, I left him unsupervised for about 10 minutes.
+In that time, he pulled down a phone headset, dismantled it into little pieces, and arranged them in a strategic pattern all over the floor.
 Luckily, he did not swallow anything.

-A Shiba Inu, especially a young Shiba Inu has a lot of energy.
+A young Shiba Inu has a lot of energy.

-It takes a lot to keep him occupied and away from trouble.
-Getting him a dog playmate can help.
-Another alternative is to put him in dog daycare or to employ the services of a dog walker.
+It takes a lot to keep him occupied, and away from trouble.
+Supervised play sessions with friendly dogs can help.
+Another alternative is to put him in dog daycare, or to employ the services of a dog walker.

-Sephy will whine, mope and act like it is the end of the world when he is unhappy about something (e.g. wearing a harness).
+My Shiba will whine, mope, and act like it is the end of the world, when he is unhappy about something (e.g. wearing a harness).

 Woe be to you, woe be to your vet, and woe be to anyone who tries to help.

-Shibas are extremely touchy when in this state, and may snap and bite at anyone who comes near them.
+Shibas are extremely touchy when in this state, and may snap or bite at anyone who comes near them.

-Sephy is extremely sensitive to the energy of the people and dogs around him.
-If I am scared or stressed out, he picks up on that immediately and gets that way too – except with a thousand times more gusto!
+In addition, Sephy is extremely sensitive to the energy of the people and dogs around him.
+If I am scared or stressed-out, he picks up on that immediately, and gets that way too – except with a thousand times more gusto!

-A Shiba Inu will quickly learn to use his Shiba-scream against you if you let him.
+A Shiba will quickly learn to use his Shiba-scream against you, if you let him.

 Do not get embarrassed, and do not give him a reaction during a Shiba-scream.
-Just ignore him and go about my business.
+I just ignore Sephy and go about my business.
 He quickly learned that screaming is not very effective at getting him what he wants, and he stopped doing it.
 Remember that a Shiba can see your outward appearance, as well as sense your inner energy.

 A Shiba Inu does not like being touched or handled.

-Cutting nails, bathing, or a vet examination, is never fun for any breed of dog, but with a Shiba it can be total hell.
+Cutting nails, bathing, or a vet examination, is never fun for any breed of dog.
+However, with a Shiba, it can be total hell.

 After a lot of desensitization work and management, Sephy still protests to some of these activities.
 He sometimes throws a fit when I pick him up, and he only likes human contact when the mood suits him.